Social Policy courses for 2021

 Final-year single honours students and those studying social policy with with quantitative research methods or with criminology also write a research-based dissertation.
 Students on other joint honours courses may choose a dissertation as an optional unit.

 When it comes to choosing a career, social policy graduates often have the best of both worlds.
 The degree can be vocational, leading to careers in a range of public, private and voluntary sector services.
 About a third of our graduates enter the public sector, including the national management training schemes for the NHS, local government and the civil service.

-Social Policy is also a non-vocational degree and our graduates compete successfully for graduate opportunities that do not require specific subject knowledge but rather a set of skills, such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, finance and public relations.
+Social Policy is also a non-vocational degree and our graduates compete successfully for graduate opportunities that do not require specific subject knowledge but rather a set of skills, such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, housing, Corporate Social Responsibility (CSR), finance and public relations.